 “We can’t let you till we know for sure that you have psychic power or not.”

 Kiyro crossed his arms and leaned towards one leg.
-The conversation that he was talking with this chick sounded totally crazy.
+The conversation that he was talking about with this chick sounded crazy.
 Psychic.
 Him?
-“You must of gotten the wrong person.
+“You must have gotten the wrong person.
 I’m no psychic.”

 “No, we are sure you are one.
-Everyone who had gotten the Seed in the game of Growth all have some form of psychic power.
+Everyone who had gotten the Seed in the game of Growth has some form of psychic power.
 Not one had failed the test.
 We have been monitoring and searching for all Seeded players in America and throughout the world.
-Some people had their abilities awaken a little earlier than you, but eventually you too were given an ability as well.”
+Some people had their abilities awakened a little earlier than you, but eventually, you too were given an ability.”

-“You are basing one psychic power by the Seed that one gotten in the game of Growth?
+“You are basing one psychic power on the Seed that one gets in the game of Growth?
 Do you know how crazy you sound?”

-“Yes, to the normal people who does not understand that the game of Growth is more than just a game would think such a thought.
-The Alive Gear is a machine that was created with the sole purpose to bring people into a virtual world, but later on it was found out that it had the ability to stimulate one’s brain causing one to awaken to their inner ability.
-Only a few people know this.”
+“Yes, to the normal people who do not understand that the game of Growth is more than just a game would think such a thought.
+The Alive Gear is a machine that was created with the sole purpose of bringing people into a virtual world.
+Still, later on, it was discovered that it could stimulate one’s brain, causing one to awaken to their inner ability.
+Unfortunately, only a few people know this.”

-“This whole time the Yami Hikari game company have been doing illegal experiments on people?”
-Kiyro had a hard time believing such ludicrous tale.
-This was truly out of a sci-fi story and he was smack in the middle of it.
+“This time, the Yami Hikari game company has been doing illegal experiments on people?”
+Kiyro had a hard time believing such a ludicrous tale.
+This was truly out of a sci-fi story, and he was smack in the middle of it.

 “Yami Hikari Company?
 Please do not compare us with them.
-We are a totally different private company that has nothing to do with them.
-They don’t know anything about the Seeders being psychic’s.
-It was our group that found out that the Seeders were blooming psychic’s.
-Now if you would follow me.
-We will get you situated into your new life.”
+We are a different private company that has nothing to do with them.
+They don’t know anything about the Seeders being psychics.
+It was our group that found out that the Seeders were blooming psychics.
+We will get you situated in your new life if you follow me.”

-Angela straightened up, turned around and left.
+Angela straightened up, turned around, and left.
 Daulton motioned his head to follow.
-Kiyro was hesitant in going with strangers, but so far he had no information that he know of the surroundings that could help him escape.
-He needed to plan out his route carefully or he would not get another chance.
+Kiyro was hesitant to go with strangers, but so far, he had no information that he knew of the surroundings that could help him escape.
+He needed to plan out his route carefully, or he would not get another chance.

 “I was just like you when I came here too.
 Confused, Angry, and lost.
-It took awhile to get use to this place, but you’re definitely going to like the setup they have here.
+It took a while to get used to this place, but you’ll like the setup they have here.
 It’s truly the top of the line for the gaming world.”

 “Gaming world?
 I’m not following you.”

 “Look.”
 Daulton pointed towards the clear glasses windows where they were passing by.
-On the other side he saw dozens of egg shape pods were placed in a straight line.
-Inside each pods were humans hook up into the machines.
-They all had on the Sense Gear helmet mixed with an oxygen mask on their face.
-Rubber swim suits tuck perfectly on their whole body with lines connected to their skin.
+On the other side, he saw dozens of egg shape pods placed in a straight line.
+Inside each pod were humans hooked up to the machines.
+They all wore the Sense Gear helmet and an oxygen masks on their faces.
+Rubber swimsuits tuck perfectly on their whole body with lines connected to their skin.
 All of them were floating inside the middle of the egg, filled to the brim with water.
-Each one of them moving in odd movements as if they were fighting, running, or even climbing.
+Each moved in odd movements as if they were fighting, running, or climbing.

 “What are they doing?”

-“That’s the new machine called the EMBYRO Type II Machine.
-It is supposed to help the body not deteriorate when playing in the game of Growth.
+“That’s the new Machine called the EMBYRO Type II Machine.
+It is supposed to help the body not deteriorate during the Growth game.
 We would be using that as well when we enter into the game.
-It helps strengthen our body from all that movement that we do in the game and it transfers to your own body.
-I’ve tried it out and it was pretty cool.
-That’s not all, you get a balanced diet curtailed to your specific body needs..”
+It helps strengthen our body from all that movement that we do in the game, and it transfers to your own body.
+I’ve tried it out, and it was pretty cool.
+But, that’s not all; you get a balanced diet curtailed to your specific body needs..”

-“This all sound great and dandy but don’t you want to leave this place?”
+“This sounds great and dandy but don’t you want to leave this place?”

 Daulton thought it over for a moment.
-“Yes I do, but I also want to see how far I can push myself into this so called psychic power.
+“Yes, I do, but I also want to see how far I can push myself into this psychic power.
 Don’t you think it’s so cool?
 We are like superheroes in the making.”

-“We get to play the game twenty-four seven if we wanted too.
-Actually they recommend that you play everyday.”
+“We get to play the game twenty-four seven if we wanted to.
+However, they recommend that you play every day.”
 Daulton stated excitedly.

-Angela stopped in front of an glass door and waited for it to open.
-She raised up her pass that allowed the door to open.
-They followed her into a small room, where another person with a white coat was hunched over jotting something down on paper.
+Angela stopped before a glass door and waited for it to open.
+Instead, she raised her pass that allowed the door to open.
+They followed her into a small room, where another person with a white coat was hunched over, jotting something down on paper.

-Kiyro eyes widened when he heard the name.
-What surprised him the most was that he knew the face that stared back at him.
+Kiyro’s eyes widened when he heard the name.
+But, what surprised him the most was that he knew the face that stared back at him.
 It was Alex.

 “Kiyro?”
 Alex stared confused at him.
 “What are you doing here?”

 “You guys know each other?”
 Angela asked.
-She a bit too delighted in Kiyro’s opinion.
+She was a bit too delighted in Kiyro’s opinion.